 Arrays

 Most (but not all) types may be arrays.
 An Array is a multi-dimensional indexed data structure.
 An Array’s member variable MUST be of some DAP data type.
 Array indexes MUST start at zero.
-Arrays MUST be stored in row-major order (as is the case with ANSI C), which means that the order of declaration of dimensions is significant.
+Arrays MUST be stored in row-magjor order (as is the case with ANSI C), which means that the order of declaration of dimensions is significant.
 The size of each Array’s dimensions MUST be given, except for variable length dimensions.
 The total number of elements in an Array MUST NOT exceed 2^64-1.
 There is no prescribed limit on the number of dimensions an Array may have except that the foregoing limit on the total number of elements MUST NOT be exceeded.
 The number of elements in an Array is fixed as that given by the size(s) of its dimension(s), except when the array has a variable length dimension.

 Semantic Limitations